open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 **[5]:** If value is `true`.
 When missing, the value is assumed to be `false`.

-**[6]:** Destination name SHOULD uniquely identify specific queue, topic, or other entity within broker.
-If broker does not have such notion, destination name SHOULD uniquely identify broker.
+**[6]:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
+If the broker does not have such notion, the destination name SHOULD uniquely identify the broker.

 **[7]:** If one message is being published or if the value applies to all messages in the batch.